A perfect trip… until it wasn’t

 For Tommy Caldwell, that moment came after days without eating, without sleeping, and without knowing if he would still be alive the next day.

-Later he would describe it as a kind of internal shift.
 He stopped seeing himself as a victim.
 He began to see himself as someone who had to act.

 Not out of bravery.
 Out of survival.